qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

        You can also drag and drop the bookmark between folders (user and project) and subfolders (groups).

+You can manage bookmark actions by right-click on the desired bookmark in the :guilabel:`Spatial Bookmarks Manager`.
 You can also zoom to bookmarks by typing the bookmark name in the :ref:`locator <label_statusbar>`.

 .. index:: Decorations
 .. _decorations: